Optimisation-Free Recursive QAOA for the Binary Paint Shop Problem: Methods

 \subsubsection{Trimming RCC Outer Two-Qubit Gates}

+In short-depth QAOA circuits, there are often cases when the RCC's first layer uses extra qubits that are not included in the second layer.
+These extra qubits and the~$R_{ZZ}(\theta)$ gates that connect them can be trimmed and replaced by equivalent single-qubit noise gates applied to the corresponding connected qubits, as shown in Figure~\ref{fig:RCC}c.
+The noise gates can be implemented by splitting the circuit shots into two halves which each apply either the $R_Z(\theta)$ or $R_Z(-\theta)$ gate based on the equal probability of measuring a~0 or~1 on the trimmed neighbour qubit before the~$R_{ZZ}(\theta)$ gate is applied.
+This means that by distributing the shots equally across each possibility of~0 and~1, the two-qubit gates and corresponding qubits can be replaced with their corresponding single-qubit $R_Z(\pm\theta)$ gates.
+These trimmed RCC circuits are generally easier to implement and have lower levels of gate error, along with a lower quantum resource cost overhead when compiling to hardware.

-In cases when the RCC's first layer includes qubits that are not included in the second layer, these extra qubits and the gates that connect them can be replaced with noise gates applied to remaining qubits that neighbour the removed ones.
-To mimic the effects of depolarising noise, a noise gate can be implemented on a qubit by averaging over both cases of its removed neighbour qubit being a 0 or a 1 and the respective application of a $R_Z(\theta)$ or $R_Z(-\theta)$ gate.
-This can be implemented by constructing a circuit for each bitstring that represents the possible measured states of the removed qubits.
-Each of these trimmed circuits have $R_Z(\pm\theta)$ gates applied to neighbouring qubits of a removed qubit according to its corresponding bit value in the bitstring.
-Using this approach, the number of circuits used to implement the noise gates is $2^k$ where~$k$ is the number of removed qubits.
-For a $d$-regular problem Ising graph with QAOA depth $p$, the number of qubits in the first layer of an RCC is upper bounded by $\sum_{l=0}^p 2(d-1)^{l}$, assuming there is the maximum of $\sum_{l=0}^{p-1} 2(d-1)^{l}$ qubits included in the second layer.
-The number of removed qubits $k$ is thus upper bounded by
+RCC circuits with multiple trimmed qubits can be implemented in practice by constructing a circuit for each bitstring that represents the possible measured states of the removed qubits.
+Each of these trimmed circuits have corresponding $R_Z(\pm\theta)$ gates applied based on their associated removed qubit bit value in the bitstring.
+Using this approach, the number of unique trimmed RCC circuits, $\Gamma$, used to implement an RCC circuit is upper bounded by $2^k$ where~$k$ is the number of removed qubits.
+As for the number of removed qubits, given a~$d$-regular problem Ising graph with QAOA depth $p$, the number of qubits in the first layer of an RCC is upper bounded by~$\sum_{l=0}^p 2(d-1)^{l}$, assuming there is the maximum of~$\sum_{l=0}^{p-1} 2(d-1)^{l}$ qubits included in the second layer.
+The number of removed qubits~$k$ is thus upper bounded as